Karto1000/JavaFX-Template/README.md

-# Setup
+# Setup1

+1. Rename FX-Template folder
-1. Change database Name, username and password in hibernate.cfg.xml
+2. Change database Name, username and password in hibernate.cfg.xml

 ## What to do if Application crashes